 Investing is no longer reserved for the wealthy.
 Today, even the most modest savers devote part of their capital to financing companies.
 Both share the same objective: to obtain an economic benefit that helps them to increase their wealth.
 And to achieve this, they have an infinite number of alternatives at their disposal.
-But those most concerned with social and environmental welfare should understand ethical investment.
+But those most concerned with social and environmental welfare should understand what is ethical investing.

 Finance has a substantial impact on the world.
 After all, it can contribute to the improvement or deterioration of society and the environment.
 If you invest in companies with bad practices that pollute their environment or promote inequality, you are collaborating in perpetuating these scourges.